Featured image of post How to secure MySQL Docker container for Zero Trust

 Further reading

-Recently, we wrote how to use STDIN to read your program arguments.
+We also explained how to use STDIN to read your program arguments.

 We’ve previously written about MySQL master-slave replication.
 You can use MySQL replication to create a high-availability setup for your MySQL databases.